Agile-games/graphic-projects/README.md

 # Step 1

-    Type "npm -i" on your terminal to install the required modules
+    Type "npm install" on your terminal to install the required modules

 # Step 2